AnonymousAAArdvark/WingMate/README.md

 4. **Test flow**
    - Sign up with an email + password → profile row is upserted automatically.
-   - Build your profile, then head to Discover, Like a seed, open the chat.
+   - Build your profile (name, age ≥ 18, gender, preference, 4–6 hosted photos) then head to Discover, Like a seed, open the chat.
    - Enable “Wingmate Autopilot” in Profile to unlock auto-drafted openers and follow ups.

 > Note: `npm install` cannot run in this environment because outbound network calls are blocked.
 Install dependencies on your machine before running `tsc`/`expo`.